gsoft-inc/sg-eslint/README.md

 }
 ```

-This is also strongly recommended that you had a `.prettierignore` file at the root of your project with `*` as content to prevent any conflict between eslint and Prettier for user who have the Prettier VSCode extension installed:
+This is also strongly recommended that you had a `.prettierignore` file at the root of your project with `*` as content to prevent any conflict between ESLint and Prettier for user who have the Prettier VSCode extension installed:

 ```javascript
 // .prettierignore